stevedem/FormRecognizerAccelerator/README.md

 Leverage the REST API endpoint of a trained custom document model in Form Recognizer.

 ## Step 7: [Verify the results](https://github.com/stevedem/FormRecognizerAccelerator/blob/main/docs/07-verify-the-functionality.md)

+Upload a multi-page PDF file and verify that the first Logic App produces single-page PDF files.
+Then, verify that the second Logic App sends each file to the custom model endpoint in Form Recognizer and saves the resulting JSON.